zzj-bj/SCHISM_Z/docs/ini.md

 - `BCEWithLogitsLoss`
 - `NLLLoss`

+All parameters in the `torch.nn` library should be configurable as described in the official documentation.
+Regarding `ignore_index` and `weight`, please see the details below:
 - `ignore_background`: Set whether the background class be ignored (`True`) during training and inference, or not (`False`).
 If set to `True`, `num_classes` should be decreased by one.
 Should be kept at `False` for binary data.
 This would correspond to the ignore_index attribute of the torch.nn background.
 - `weights`: If set to `True`, class weights will be computed for each present class.
 By default, this is `False`.
 Class weighting is not supported for binary classification and will be automatically disabled, even if explicitly set to `True`.